avkovalevs/pg_central/K8S_BITNAMI_POSTGRESQl_HA_README.md

 ~~~
 kubectl delete pod my-release-postgresql-ha-postgresql-0
 ~~~
 Killing the PG master pod will not promote the replica to master.
-Master will be restarted by Kubernetes before repmgd will do promote the replica.
+Master pod will be restarted by Kubernetes before repmgd will promote the replica pod to a new master.
-The restart PG master pod usually takes 10-15 seconds.
-In this case, failback operation will not be needed.
-If the PG master and replica are outside the Kubernetes cluster failover and failback operations take place.
+The restart process of the PG master pod usually takes 10-15 seconds.
+In this case, a failback operation will not be needed.
+If the PG master and replica are outside the Kubernetes cluster failover and failback operations are taking place.

 15. Run the following command to delete k8s cluster after using it:
 ~~~